Shahid1993/python_learning/README.md

 Python Learnings and code snippets

 ### What is Selenium?
-  >Selenium is the Python library we use for web automation.
+  > Selenium is the Python library we use for web automation.
 Selenium has developed an API so third-party authors can develop webdrivers to the communication to browsers.

+### Web Scraping :
+  > web scraping allows you to automatically grab web content through Python.

 #### [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)